8 Ways to Fix Windows 10 100% Disk Usage in Task Manager

 temp

 9. Finally, windows Explorer will open the Temp folder.
-Select all files within it and delete.
+Select all files within it and delete the theme.

 Wait for a few minutes.
 Then see if the issue is fixed.